EdgeOne CLI

 edgeone pages init

-After initialization is completed, enter the local development stage:
+After initialization, enter the local development stage:

 edgeone pages dev

-fetch('/api/my-functions', {method: 'POST',body: JSON.stringify({ data: 'example' }),})
+.// ./node-functions/api/my-functions.jsfetch('/api/my-functions', {method: 'POST',body: JSON.stringify({ data: 'example' }),})

-5. Associated Project
+5. Associate Project

 edgeone pages link

-6. Submitting Deployment
+6. Submit Deployment

 7. Local Deployment

-edgeone pages deploy <directoryOrZip> -n <projectName> [-e <env>]
+edgeone pages deploy [<directoryOrZip>] [-n <projectName>] [-e <env>]

 Parameter Description

--e, --env: Target deployment environment, available values: production or preview (default: production)
+-e, --env: deployment target environment, available values: production or preview (default production)

 Local Deployment Example